CodeYourFuture/syllabus/docs/node/week-2/lesson.md

 This is an Teacher led exercise which can be used to show how we might retrieve an element by ID using a GET request.

-:::tip Teacher Led Live Coding
+:::note Teacher Led Live Coding

 #### Objective